-Attribute

-A property of objects stored in a database table.
+Attribute A property of objects stored in a database table.
 Attributes are represented as columns (or fields) in a table.

-Active database See Database Object An object of type database...

-Connection See Database ObjectAn object of type database...

-Column See Attribute A property of objects stored in a database table.
-Attributes are represented as columns (or fields) in a table. .

-Data Definition Language

-The subset of SQL used for defining and examining the structure of a database.

-Data Manipulation Language

-The subset of SQL used for inserting, deleting, updating and fetching data in a database.

-database See Database Object An object of type database...
+Active database See Database ObjectAn object of type database Connection See Database ObjectAn object of type database Column See Attribute A property of objects stored in a database table.
+Attributes are represented as columns (or fields) in a table Data Definition Language (DDL) The subset of SQL used for defining and examining the structure of a database.
+Data Manipulation Language (DML) The subset of SQL used for inserting, deleting, updating and fetching data in a database. database See Database ObjectAn object of type database Database Object An object of type database.

-Database Object

-An object of type database.

 Field See Attribute A property of objects stored in a database table.
-Attributes are represented as columns (or fields) in a table. .

-Field Types Specifier

-A value that specifies the type of each field in a query.

-Foreign Function Interface

-(FFI)

-An interface from Common Lisp to a external library which contains compiled functions written in other programming languages, typically C.

-Query

-An SQL statement which returns a set of results.

-RDBMS

-A Relational DataBase Management System (RDBMS) is a software package for managing a database in which the data is defined, organised and accessed as rows and columns of a table.
+Attributes are represented as columns (or fields) in a table.
+Field Types Specifier A value that specifies the type of each field in a query.
+Foreign Function Interface (FFI) An interface from Common Lisp to a external library which contains compiled functions written in other programming languages, typically C. Query An SQL statement which returns a set of results.
+RDBMS A Relational DataBase Management System (RDBMS) is a software package for managing a database in which the data is defined, organised and accessed as rows and columns of a table.
+Record A sequence of attribute values stored in a database table.
+Row See Record A sequence of attribute values stored in a database table Structured Query Language (SQL) An ANSI standard language for storing and retrieving data in a relational data- base.

-Record

-A sequence of attribute values stored in a database table.

-Row See Record A sequence of attribute values stored in a database table. .

-Structured Query Language

-(SQL)

-An ANSI standard language for storing and retrieving data in a relational database.

-SQL Expression

-Either a string containing a valid SQL statement, or an object of type sqlexpression.

-Table

-A collection of data which is defined, stored and accessed as tuples of attribute values (i.e., rows and columns).
+SQL Expression Either a string containing a valid SQL statement, or an object of type sql-expression.
+Table A collection of data which is defined, stored and accessed as tuples of attribute values (i.e., rows and columns).
+Transaction An atomic unit of one or more SQL statements of which all or none are successfully executed.
+Tuple See Record A sequence of attribute values stored in a database table View A table display whose structure and content are derived from an existing table via a query.

-Transaction

-An atomic unit of one or more SQL statements of which all or none are successfully executed.

-Tuple See Record A sequence of attribute values stored in a database table. .

-View

-A table display whose structure and content are derived from an existing table via a query.

-View Class

-The class standard-db-object or one of its subclasses.